gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

     -rw-rw---- 1 aharkess jlmlab  58M Oct 19 13:56 chr19.fa
     -rw-rw---- 1 aharkess jlmlab 5.9M Oct 19 13:57 USCS_hg19_chr19.genes.gtf

+To run FASTQC on both of our fastq files in one fell swoop, we can write a loop.

+    #!/bin/bash
+    for i in *.fq
+    do
+    echo "Beep boop.
+I'm a computer running fastqc on file $i" /usr/local/fastqc/latest/fastqc $i
+    done

 ## The while loop